edmw/volumio-diy/README.md

 ### Configure Autostart

-This sets the screensaver to turn off the display after 5 minutes, disables the desktop panel and the file manager application, starts unclutter to hide the mouse cursor and, finally, starts the web browser in kiosk mode.
+This sets the screensaver to go blank after 3 minutes and turn off the display after 5 minutes, disables the desktop panel and the file manager application, starts unclutter to hide the mouse cursor and, finally, starts the web browser in kiosk mode.

 `volumio@volumio.local:~$`
 ```